joeyhenkel/joeyhenkel.github.io/_pages/about.md

 Prior to my role as a Penetration Tester, I have had various roles as a Security Engineer, Security Anylst, Security Helpdesk Analyst with companies of varying size, all within the Financial Services and Financial Software Services industries.

+See [my LinkedIn](https://www.linkedin.com/in/josephhenkel/) for more details and specifics.

 Education
 ---